 This court has repeatedly held that plaintiffs with similar allegations to those here have sufficiently alleged that Wisner's conduct was within the scope of his employment.
-See, e.g., Anasazi, 2017 WL 2264441, at 4; Doe, 2017 WL 1908591, at 4.
+See, e.g., Anasazi, 2017 WL 2264441, at \4; Doe, 2017 WL 1908591, at \4.
 The court also has held that plaintiffs with similar allegations have presented plausible claims that the VA Immunity Statute applies, allowing them to pursue remedies under the FTCA for claims arising out of a battery.
-See, e.g., Anasazi, 2017 WL 2264441, at 5; Doe, 2017 WL 1908591, at 4.
+See, e.g., Anasazi, 2017 WL 2264441, at \5; Doe, 2017 WL 1908591, at \4.

 Defendant does not rehash the same arguments that it made in previous cases about scope of employment and the VA Immunity Statute.
-But defendant does argue that the allegations in plaintiff's amended complaint change the outcome for claims that this court has previously ruled can proceed.
-Specifically, defendant argues that new allegations take "Wisner's behavior outside the realm of 'negligence' or 'mistake,' and [move] it squarely into the realm of intentional sexual assault."
-(Doc.
-9, at 2.)
-Defendant claims that plaintiff's new allegations are inconsistent with the position that Wisner engaged in conduct that was a slight deviation from his scope of employment, and asks the court to revisit its prior findings.
+But defendant does argue that the allegations in plaintiff's complaint are more in the nature of intentional sexual assault than negligence.
+Defendant claims that plaintiff's allegations are inconsistent with the position that Wisner engaged in conduct that was a slight deviation from his scope of employment, and asks the court to revisit its prior findings.
 The court addresses this, along with the other new arguments of defendant, below.